gonmf/dakilang/README.md

 ## TODO - Core features missing implementation

-- Allow just telling if any solution exists like in prolog, instead of always finding every solution like in datalog
 - Built-in operators for string and numeric types
 - Test suite
 - Help built-in